george-mcintyre/aida-pva/docs/ProviderReference.md

 ## Building the AIDA-PVA Module
 This does not need to be done for each new Native Channel Provider.
 It only needs to be done once.
 But if it has not been done you will need to do it first.
-Follow instructions [here](BuildingAIDAPVAModule.md) to build the AIDA-PVA Module and add it to AIDASHR.
+Follow instructions [here](BuildingAIDAPVAModule.md) to build the AIDA-PVA Module and add it to STANDALONELIB.

 ## Building your Shared Service
 Follow instructions [here](BuildingNativeProviderShareable.md) to build your AIDA-PVA Native Channel Provider.